Error message

 2. Gall Bladder

-No. The gall bladder stores the bile produced by the liver.
+No. The gall bladder stores the bile, but does not produce it.

 3. Pancreas